 What is the 5/24 rule?

-While most card issuers have some sort of rule for how many accounts you can have open with them before qualifying for a new card account, Chase is even stricter than most.
-The bank is known for requiring applicants to meet the 5/24 rule, which means that if you’ve opened five or more credit cards with any issuer in the last 24 months, it is likely you won’t be approved for a new Chase card (even if you’ve since closed the cards).
+Chase is known for requiring applicants to meet the 5/24 rule, which means that if you’ve opened five or more credit cards with any issuer in the last 24 months, it is likely you won’t be approved for a new Chase card (even if you’ve since closed the cards).

-Unfortunately, there aren’t any surefire ways to circumvent this requirement, other than waiting the required amount of time to fall under five open accounts in a 24-month period before applying for a Chase card.
+Unfortunately, there aren’t any sure-fire ways to circumvent this requirement; you must wait the required amount of time before applying for a Chase credit card.

 Which cards are subject to the 5/24 rule?

-While there is no way to know for sure which cards fall under Chase’s 5/24 rule (the bank doesn’t publicly announce this restriction), The Points Guy reports that the following Chase credit cards abide by the policy:
+While there is no way to know for sure which cards fall under Chase’s 5/24 rule (the bank doesn’t publicly announce this restriction), reports from The Points Guy show that the following credit cards abide by the policy:

 - AARP Credit Card from Chase*